 While credit card stacking can offer valuable benefits for business owners, it also comes with significant risks.
 Without careful planning and financial discipline, this strategy can lead to long-term financial challenges that may outweigh the advantages.

-Managing multiple credit cards simultaneously can strain your business credit profile if not handled carefully:
+Managing multiple credit cards simultaneously can strain your business credit profile if not handled carefully.
+Overextending across multiple cards can damage both your FICO score and your Paydex score, making it harder to qualify for traditional financing later.

-• Shorter Credit History: Opening multiple accounts at once reduces the average age of your credit, which can harm your business’s credit score and make it harder to secure loans.
+Opening multiple accounts at once also reduces the average age of your credit, which can harm your business’s credit score and make it harder to secure loans.

 The convenience of stacked credit cards can lead to overspending, creating unmanageable debt levels: